H1n2zo/tourism_guide_fastapi/next_step.md

   Type "ColumnElement[_NUMERIC] | float" is not assignable to type "_SupportsRound2[float]" "ColumnElement[_NUMERIC]" is incompatible with protocol "_SupportsRound2[float]"
       "__round__" is not present
-Invalid conditional operand of type "ColumnElement[_NUMERIC] | float" Method __bool__ for type "ColumnElement[_NUMERIC]" returns type "NoReturn" rather than "bool"

 # destinations.html app\templates
-Property assignment expected. javascript [Ln 85, Col 22] Declaration or statement expected. javascript [Ln 85, Col 40]
+Property assignment expected.
+Declaration or statement expected.